-We don’t homeschool in the summer, but to prevent summer slide, I provide educational summer activities for my kids.
+To prevent summer slide, I provide educational summer activities for my kids.
 Summer camps are a lot of fun, but paying for an entire summer’s worth of activities is out of the price range of most families.
 If you want to boost the educational value of your children’s summers, why not try home summer camp?
-If you need summer camp ideas, look no further.
-First on the list is one of our favorite camps: science camp!

 Science Camp Activity Plan